vartikadhochak/leetcode-solutions/README.md

 s consists of parentheses only '()[]{}'.

 EXPLANATION:
-he isValid method uses a stack to track opening brackets.
+🔹 The isValid method uses a stack to track opening brackets.
-For every closing bracket, it checks if it matches the last opening bracket.
+🔹 For every closing bracket, it checks if it matches the last opening bracket.
-If all brackets match correctly and the stack is empty at the end, the string is valid.
+🔹 If all brackets match correctly and the stack is empty at the end, the string is valid.
-The main method tests some example inputs and prints whether each string is valid or not.
+🔹 The main method tests some example inputs and prints whether each string is valid or not.

                               PROBLEM 2: Best-Time-To-Buy-And-Sell-Stocks